ExplicitlyImplicit/AspNetCore.Mvc.FluentActions/README.md

 ## Purpose

 This tool was created to solve a couple of issues me and my team faced at a couple of projects.
-Relevant issues of our use case(s) were:
+Relevant issues of our use cases were:

 1. We must use .NET MVC
 1. Our "web logic" is separated into its own layer (database, business logic, etc outside)